Alos-no/s3-presigned-upload-tester/README.md

 **Automated compliance testing for S3-compatible storage providers.**

 When you generate a presigned URL with a signed `Content-Length`, does your provider actually enforce it?
-This tool verifies that—continuously.
+This tool finds out.

 [**View Live Dashboard**](https://alos-no.github.io/s3-presigned-upload-tester/) · [**Why This Matters**](README-legacy.md)